PHOENIX — One of three men accused in a string of fast-food restaurant

 Maricopa County prosecutors say Christopher Kimball was sentenced Wednesday to

 three concurrent 4-year prison terms.
 He pleaded guilty to four counts of armed

 Prosecutors say Kimball will be sentenced on the remaining armed robbery count

 after the trial of a co-defendant is completed this spring.

-They say Kimball and two other Phoenix men were dubbed the ``Fast Food Bandits'' after seven known robberies of fast-food restaurants between September and November 2011.
+They say Kimball and two other Phoenix men were dubbed the “Fast Food

 The three suspects were arrested in January.

 Authorities accused Kimball of being involved in two of the robberies.
 The

 third suspect already has pleaded guilty to three counts of armed robbery.